-Editor’s note: This course is only open for enrollment a few times each year.
-You can get on the waitlist to be reminded when it opens.
+Editor’s note: This course only opens for enrollment a few times each year.
+It’s about to open on Feb.
+27-March 6.
+If you’re interested, get on the waiting list to be notified with details!

 I don’t have a college degree, but I’m obsessed with academics.
 I love learning.